andersevenrud/vue-dashboard/README.md

 # Vue Dashboard

-A simple Vue Dashboard running on Express (socket.io) with pluggable panels.
+A simple dashboard running on Vue, CSS Grid, Express and Socket.IO with pluggable panels.

-*Please note that this is an alpha*
+**Please note that this is an alpha**

 ![Screenshot](https://i.imgur.com/sLutKWf.jpg)